cliffclick/aa/README.md

 Cliff Click Language Hacking
 ============================

-**Too-the-metal performance:** every abstraction used can be peeled away, yielding code that you would expect from a tightly written low-level program.
+**To-the-metal performance:** every abstraction used can be peeled away, yielding code that you would expect from a tightly written low-level program.
 This is a primary driver for me, the guy who's been writing compilers for high performance computing (including Java) all my life.